kailIII/softwareII/README.md

 # SOFTWARE II Project - Tabuba Hotel

+you must install nodejs V >= 4 and npm first

 ###How To Install (dev mode)
 first clone this repository.
 Then go to the project directory
 *  To install mariadb visit https://downloads.mariadb.org/mariadb/repositories/